rust-lang/rfcs/text/3698-declarative-derive-macros.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

+We should provide a way for derive macros to declare themselves `unsafe` to invoke, requiring an unsafe attribute syntax to invoke.

 We should provide a way for `macro_rules!` macros to provide better error reporting, with spans, rather than just pointing to the macro.